-- Students wishing to request an exemption for reasons other than those listed above may do so by contacting the Director of Residence Life at 630-637-5858. - K. Lofts: The only lofts permitted in residence halls are those rented through bedloft.com.
+Students wishing to request an exemption for reasons other than those listed above may do so by submitting a written request to the Office of Residence Life.

+- K. Lofts: The only lofts permitted in residence halls are those rented through our outside partner Bedloft (bedloft.com.)
 Please contact the Office of Residence Life for more information on this rental program.
 Elevation of beds with cinder blocks or other unauthorized materials is not permitted. - L. Residence Hall Lounges: Most residence halls have a communal lounge to be used for recreation and/or study. - 1.
 All common area furniture must remain in the residence hall lounge.
 Removal of common area furniture to a student's private room may constitute theft, and will be handled through the College's Student Conduct Process. - 2.
 Twenty-four hour visitation is allowed in all the main residence hall lounges.
-However, students and guests must follow all other policies, including the Quiet Hours policy, and are not allowed to sleep in lounges overnight or to take up residence in lounges. - M. Maintenance Concerns: Resident students must report all maintenance concerns to a Residence Life staff member in a timely fashion. - N. Modification to Rooms: Creativity is encouraged in personalizing rooms, with the expectation that rooms be returned to their original condition at the time of check out. - Students may not modify rooms in any way which alters College property, changes the architecture of a room, impedes or damages fire protection devices, or blocks lanes of ingress or egress. - 2.
+However, students and guests must follow all other policies, including the Quiet Hours policy, and are not allowed to sleep in lounges overnight or to take up residence in lounges. - M. Maintenance Concerns: Resident students must report all maintenance concerns to a Residence Life staff member in a timely fashion. - N. Modification to Rooms: Creativity is encouraged in personalizing rooms, with the expectation that rooms be returned to their original condition at the time of check out.

+- Students may not modify rooms in any way which alters College property, changes the architecture of a room, impedes or damages fire protection devices, or blocks lanes of ingress or egress. - 2.
 Students are not allowed to paint residence hall rooms. - 3.
-Prohibited items include, but are not limited to, waterbeds, lighted signs, and alcoholic beverage signage (when it is visible from outside the building). - 4.
+Prohibited items include, but are not limited to, waterbeds, lighted signs, and alcoholic beverage signage (when it is visible from outside the building).
+Students under 21 cannot display any alcoholic beverage packaging in their rooms. - 4.
 All room furnishings provided by the College must remain in the room at all times.
-Wardrobe closets must not be unbolted or moved from their designated locations. - O. Murals: Floor communities in College-owned residence halls are encouraged to create hallway murals.
-Residents wishing to paint a mural must work in collaboration with the resident's Resident Assistant and Area Hall Director to ensure that all policies are being adhered to, and proper approval has been obtained from the Office of Residence Life. - 1.
-A mural contract must be completed prior to the beginning of any murals. - 2.
-Unauthorized additions or subtractions to murals may be considered vandalism, and subject to the College's Student Conduct Process. - 3.
-Murals may be removed every three to five years to promote ongoing creativity. - P. Pets: Fish (defined as cold-blooded, aquatic vertebrates, having gills), kept in five-gallon tanks or smaller, are the only pets allowed in residence hall rooms.
+Wardrobe closets must not be unbolted or moved from their designated locations. - O. Pets: Fish (defined as cold-blooded, aquatic vertebrates, having gills), kept in five-gallon tanks or smaller, are the only pets allowed in residence hall rooms.
 All other pets are prohibited.
-If unauthorized pets are found, they may be confiscated and turned over to local animal control authorities. - Q. Quiet Hours: Quiet hours in all residence halls are Sunday through Thursday, 11:00 p.m. to 8:00 a.m., and Friday and Saturday, 12:00 a.m. to 8:00 a.m.
+If unauthorized pets are found, they may be confiscated and turned over to local animal control authorities.
+No grace periods will be given for the removal of animals. - P. Quiet Hours: Quiet hours in all residence halls are Sunday through Thursday, 11:00 p.m. to 8:00 a.m., and Friday and Saturday, 12:00 a.m. to 8:00 a.m.
 Quiet hours will be extended prior to and during final exam periods.
 Even at times other than officially established quiet hours, students are expected to maintain reasonably low levels of noise in full courtesy to others.
 Therefore, courtesy hours are in effect 24 hours a day.
-Themed communities, entire floors, or entire buildings may vote to increase the community's quiet hours.

-R. Room and Board Agreements: Every North Central Student required or choosing to live on campus is required to electronically sign a Residence Hall Room and Board Agreement through Merlin https://merlin.noctrl.edu before moving into a residence hall room.
+Themed communities, entire floors, or entire buildings may vote to increase the community's quiet hours. - Q. Food and Housing Agreements: Every North Central Student required or choosing to live on campus is required to electronically sign a Residence Hall Food and Housing Agreement during the housing application process on eRezLife (noctrl.erezlife.com) before moving into a residence hall room.
 The College reserves the right, upon written notice prior to the beginning of any semester, to terminate this Agreement.